Luisa Roldán: Major works

 Roldán's works are strongly characterized as possessing "clearly delineated profiles, thick locks of hair, billowing draperies, and mystical faces with delicate eyes, knitting brows, rosy cheeks, and slightly parted lips."
 The "knitted brows" that are sometimes noted in her terracotta angels are not usually seen in her works in wood, which are characterized by open, evenly arched brows.
 Her St. Ginés de la Jara, made around 1692, is now at the Getty Center.
 Unlike the billowing cape of her St Michael in El Escorial, the robe worn by the Getty's San Gines is very still.
 Processional statues whose creation can be safely attributed to her include statues of the Virgen de la Soledad, Mary Magdalen, and Jesus.
 Her sculpture of the Virgen de la Soledad appeared in several Catholic Churches and appealed to many people from different social classes.
-In Cadiz, works by her include statues of Anthony of Padua, Ecce Homo, and Saints Servandus and Cermanus.
+In Cádiz, works by her include statues of Anthony of Padua, Ecce Homo, and Saints Servandus and Cermanus.

 She was a prolific sculptor.
 Much of her work comprised religious sculptures for churches.
 For example, the sculptures of the holy saints, Archangel Saint Michael and Mary Magdalene.
 While living in Madrid she also made small terracotta works popular with the petty bourgeoisie.
 The smaller works could be used for personal devotion and took the forms of religious scenes, human forms and animals.
 Her pieces were widely distributed in Andalusia, as well as in Madrid, Móstoles and Sisante (Province of Cuenca), New York, London, Ontario, Los Angeles and Chicago.

 The following sculptures in Spanish churches are attributed to her: